St. Vincent de Paul

 Our programs

-At St. Vincent de Paul of Greater Baton Rouge, our programs are at the heart of everything we do.
+At St. Vincent de Paul of Baton Rouge, our programs are at the heart of everything we do.
 We are committed to serving our community by providing essential resources and services to those who need them most.
 Our programs include food, shelter, prescription medications and more, all designed to help our most vulnerable community members.

 Food services

-To schedule a tour of our facilities, to volunteer, or to make a donation call (225) 383-7837.
+To schedule a tour, volunteer, or donate, call (225) 383-7837.

 Shelter/housing